Meet the La Paz Team

 Client Services Coordinator

-I started with La Paz in 2017 after moving to Chattanooga from Iowa.
+I started working at La Paz in 2017.
 I love the work La Paz is doing to empower Latinos in Chattanooga to succeed.

-As a Latina immigrant woman, I understand the challenges and experiences immigrants face in a new country.
+Coming from an immigrant family, I understand the challenges and experiences immigrants face in a new country.
 It’s important to me to help other Latinos, women and minorities succeed and thrive in the United States.
 La Paz is a key resource for helping Latino families become self-sufficient as well as helping the broader Chattanooga community learn about our culture and diversity.

 Hobbies: I love art, writing and cooking.